curvefi/curve-frontend/packages/external-rewards/src/README.md

 # Curve External Rewards

-This section of the curve-frontend contains metadata configuration files for projects to show external rewards for users of curve.
+This section of the curve-frontend repo contains metadata configuration files for projects to show external rewards for users of curve.

 ## Reward metadata structure